cs-fullstack-master/django-mini-project3/README.md

 * To do this, create an entirely new Django project from scratch.

-* Make a site that will display and mangae time card entries to/from your SQLite database.
+* Make a site that will display and manage time card entries to/from a SQLite database.

 * The attributes that can be entered in a timecard site should be ```Teacher name, school, subject, hours, date of work, and date of entry```.